This post contains affiliate links and I may earn a commission if you make a purchase.

 One method of calculating your retirement number is to take 80% of your current expenses and multiply it by 25.

-This will give you a rough estimate of how much retirement savings you’ll need saved up to retire.
+This will give you a rough estimate of how much retirement savings you’ll need to be saved up to retire.

 Using this retirement formula, say you spend $62,500 per year.